 But for millennia it was first, and foremost, a magnificent forest primarily of the giants, Red Cedar and Douglas Fir, with a canopy reaching above 200 feet.
 The first known inhabitants of the land in this area were the Squamish First Peoples.
 They honoured the cedar tree and lived with virtually ‘no footprint.’

-In 1792 Captain George Vancouver surveyed this area, alighting at Chaster Creek (the creek that runs through our property).
+In 1792 Captain George Vancouver surveyed this area, alighting at Chaster Creek (the creek that runs through the farm).
 In 1862 over 90% of the indigenous peoples on the Coast were killed by small pox.
 The Shishalh band population fell from 5,000 to 167.

-In 1889 the land that would eventually become Brookbank Farm was preempted by J. White.
+In 1889 the farm was preempted by J. White.
 Similar to ‘squatters rights’, preemption was a settler's right to purchase public land at a governmentally set minimum price (a ruse to in fact to wrest land from the indigenous inhabits).
 It is unlikely Mr. White ever set foot on the actual site.
 Instead, the area was logged for its coveted ancient trees.
-Many great stumps still exist on Brookbank today, reminders to us of what was, and what someday may again become.
+Many great stumps still exist on the farm today, reminders to us of what was, and what someday may again become.